Frank Murphy Collegiate Professor of Public Policy; Roy F. and Jean Humphrey Proffitt Professor of Law

-Barr conducts research and writes about a wide range of issues in domestic and international financial regulation, with a particular emphasis on financial services for low-income communities.
+Barr is a governor and vice chair for supervision of the Federal Reserve Board, currently on leave from the University of Michigan.
+At U-M, Barr conducted research and wrote about a wide range of issues in domestic and international financial regulation, with a particular emphasis on financial services for low-income communities.
 He served in President Barack H. Obama's Administration as the U.S. Department of the Treasury's assistant secretary for financial institutions, and was a key architect of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

 Watkins-Hayes is an internationally-recognized scholar and expert on HIV/AIDS; urban poverty; social policy; and racial, class, and gender inequality.
 Her work illuminates social problems of great interest to scholars, communities, and policymakers.
 She works at the intersection of sociology, African American Studies, and public policy.
 Her work analyzes the impact of the HIV epidemic on women and the growth of the HIV safety net.